-July 1 – Fall semester "soft" deadline for completion of all financial aid forms to guarantee fund availability for the Fall payment deadline.
+July 1 - Fall semester "soft" deadline for completion of all financial aid forms.
 Files completed after this date will be processed as time permits, and students will be reimbursed any funds awarded.

-November 1 - Spring semester "soft" deadline for completion of all financial aid forms to guarantee fund availability for the Spring payment deadline.
+November 1 - Spring Semester "soft" deadline for completion of all financial aid forms.
 Files completed after this date will be processed as time permits, and students will be reimbursed any funds awarded.

-April 1 - Summer semester "soft" deadline for completion of all financial aid forms to guarantee fund availability for the Summer payment deadline.
+April 1 - Summer Semester "soft" deadline for completion of all financial aid forms.
 Files completed after this date will be processed as time permits, and students will be reimbursed any funds awarded.

 Prior to the End of Each Term for the HOPE or ZELL Miller Scholarship - The deadline to be reviewed for Georgia’s HOPE or Zell Miller Scholarships is the last day of class for the semester the student is seeking payment from these funds.
 Students who think they may be eligible for either HOPE or Zell Miller MUST email the Financial Aid Office PRIOR to the last day of the semester they are seeking potential payment from either of these scholarship programs.
 Please be aware that the GC Financial Aid office makes every effort to identify possible candidates based on academic history but it is the student’s responsibility if they have not been awarded these funds to initiate a review of their eligibility prior to the end of the semester they are seeking payment.
 This policy is necessary due to imposed state-mandated deadlines for universities to finalize reconciliation of all payments.